jacoblapworth/akahu-sdk-swift/src/react/table.md

 As the user navigates between pages of table content the table columns may change width to match the content.

-To prevent this you can fix the column widths of the table one of two ways.
-The first is to provide the table with specific column widths.
-The second is by setting the table's `useFixedLayout` prop to `true`, this will tell the table to calculate the column widths based on the first row (heading row) which shouldn't change as the user navigates through the table data.
+To prevent this you can fix the column widths of the table one of three ways.

+1. Provide the table with specific column widths.
+2. Set the table's `useFixedLayout` prop to `true`, this will tell the table to calculate the column widths based on the first row (heading row) which shouldn't change as the user navigates through the table data.
+3. Use the prop `columnWidths` of `XUITable`.

 ```jsx
 import { useEffect, useState } from 'react';